 Open Enrollment Workshops

 Duke employees can register for diversity/inclusion workshops on topics like implicit bias in hiring decisions, generational issues in the workplace, and engaging diverse teams.
+Join our mailing list to receive information about upcoming workshops.

-Workshops on various diversity and inclusion topics can be customized to meet the particular needs and culture of a department, professional school, or work environment.
+We offer customized workshops on various diversity and inclusion topics can be customized to meet the particular needs and culture of a department, professional school, or work environment.

 Lectures and Presentations